 This video, Asylum is In Your Hands, also explains the basics of asylum.

 The rules for asylum are very complicated.
-Not everyone who fears harm in their home country will qualify for asylum, and you should talk to a lawyer to learn more.
+Not everyone who fears harm in their home country will qualify for asylum and you should talk to a lawyer to learn more.
+Read our article on finding immigration legal help.